 Early History of the Picfeard family

-Another 127 words (9 lines of text) are included under the topic Early Picfeard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Picfeard research.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Picfeard History in all our PDF Extended History products and printed products wherever possible.

 Picfeard Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Picfeard has appeared include Pickford, Pitchford, Picford, Pichford, Pitford and others.

 Early Notables of the Picfeard family (pre 1700)